andreiacarodrigues/FEUP-ROBO-Assignment-2/README.md

 Copy the files in the folder stdr_resources/robot to the stdr_simulator package robots folder (stdr_simulator/stdr_resources/resources/robots).

 The launcher files can be copied from the stdr_resources/launchers to the package folder and executed from there.
+In alternative you can copy them to the stdr_simulator/stdr_launchers/launch folder.

 ### How to compile:
 Go to the package folder, open the terminal and execute the following commands: